mitkoevoets/express_typeorm_boilerplate/readme.md

-## Express Typeorm boilerplate[Philly 0.3.1]
+## Express Typeorm Boilerplate[Philly 0.3.1]

-Lightweight boilerplate for NodeJS api applications using Typescript, NodeJS and TypeORM.
+Lean boilerplate for NodeJS API applications using Typescript, NodeJS and TypeORM.

 Dockerized with a Postgres instance and ready to go!